article

 AI has begun to revolutionize dynamic widget and report creation in recent years, offering a shift from static, one-size-fits-all solutions to highly personalized, interactive, and real-time experiences.
 In 2023, we see this transformation gaining traction in several advanced products and applications.

 An innovative product to consider is Databox, which uses AI to build highly customizable dashboards.
-It uses predictive analytics and machine learning algorithms to provide real-time insight, allowing businesses to make data-driven decisions instantly.
+It uses predictive analytics and machine learning algorithms to provide real-time insight, allowing businesses to make data-driven decisions instantly

 Source: Databox

-Then there's Power BI's AI-powered features like Q&A, Quick Insights, and the Key Influencer visual, which enable users to interrogate their data naturally, identify trends and outliers quickly, and identify the main factors that drive outcomes, respectively.
+Then there are Power BI's AI-powered features like Q&A, Quick Insights, and the Key Influencer visual, which enable users to interrogate their data naturally, identify trends and outliers quickly, and identify the main factors that drive outcomes, respectively.
 These AI functionalities not only improve efficiency but also provide in-depth insights that would otherwise require expert data analysis.

 Source: Microsoft